iumiCash/iumiCash.github.io/docs/requests.md

 and one or more HTTP request headers.

 !!!
 Tip
-    The URL to the API service is either:
+    The URL's to the API services are:

     * Sandbox: `https://sandbox-api.iumi.cash`
     * Production: `https://api.iumi.cash`

-Optionally, you can include `query parameters` on `GET` calls to filter, limit the size of, and sort the data in the responses.
+Optionally, you can include `query parameters` in `GET` calls to filter, limit the size of, and sort the data in the responses.

 !!!
 Tip